This piece was originally published on November 23, 2020, and was updated on January 16, 2023.

 Across Canada, there are over a quarter of a million Canadians that are residents of co-op housing, with around 100,000 co-op units nation-wide.

-According to the Co-operative Housing Federation of Toronto, there are 17,000 co-op units in Toronto and York Region.
+According to the Co-operative Housing Federation of Toronto, there are more than 50,000 people living in over 175 housing co-operatives in Durham, Toronto and York Region.
 Many co-ops are multi-unit buildings, like medium-sized apartment buildings or townhouses.

 Borrowing money to buy into a co-op

-To purchase shares in a co-op you can take out a share loan instead of a mortgage.
+To purchase shares in a co-op, you can take out a share loan instead of a mortgage.
 Your share of the co-op, rather than the actual property, becomes the collateral.
-These loans operate similar to a mortgage but because of the legal nature of ownership in a co-op, it makes it harder for lenders to foreclose in the event of default.
+These loans operate similarly to a mortgage, but because of the legal nature of ownership in a co-op, it makes it harder for lenders to foreclose in the event of default.
 While share loans are harder to come by than conventional mortgages, they are available.
 Because of their own membership structures, credit unions are usually good sources of financing for co-op buyers.

 Most housing co-ops have two different types of units: Subsidized units and market units.
 Subsidized units are available for a lower buy-in price than market units, and are subsidized by either the co-op itself or by a subsidy partner.
 Market units are available at the market buy-in.